KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `image`
-Loads an image into the filter engine, where it can then be used by other filter actions.
+**(Composition filter)** Loads an image into the filter engine, where it can then be used by other filter actions.
 Useful for effects such as watermarking an image.

 The portion of the image to be imported into the filter engine can be controlled using the `copy` attributes.
 These attributes can be set in either absolute pixel values, or relative (to the image) 'string%' values.